onflow/flow/flips/20220715-cadence-purity-analysis.md

     }
     ```

-Any function declared to be `pure` will enforce that none of these operations occur in their bodies.
+Any functions declared to be `pure` will enforce that none of these operations occur in their bodies.
 If such an operation does occur, then the checker will report
 an error identifying the impure operation.
 Impure function declarations have no additional typechecking behavior; any operations are permitted.

 Note that the current design allows both emitting events and logging data from within a pure function.
 These are traditionally considered side effects, but